 That night there was an party organized.
 At this point we discovered that there was a prohibition set on alcohol 20% +.
 It was illegal to sell anything other than beer, wine, martini and baileys.
 The black market spirit producers got greedy and added all the extra nasty stuff that shouldn’t be in vodka, rum etc. This ended up killing around 30 people and permanently blinding many others.
 Shizen.

 Day 4.
 Conference day.
 I was a little underwhelmed. it was very small, and seemed very unorganized.
 It was hard to tell what was a booth, and what was just a group of people chilling around a couch.
-I did however pick up a few interesting tips and industry trends (sorry confidential info ).
+I did however pick up a few interesting tips and industry trends (sorry confidential info :D).
 One thing I noticed was that the conference brought a noticeably older audience, then the typical US conferences.
 At night there was another organized party, twas very strange being at a nightclub only serving beer and wine.
 Also, I noticed that people danced like they had all been taking dance lessons, was an interesting combination for sure.

 Day 5.
 Conference was on again.
 We did a few tourist things, saw some really cool art, including some creepy big bronze baby statues.